 The little cafe, impeccably decked out with flowers, birdcages, fairy lights, and other elements of an Instagrammer’s dreams, serves up several different breakfast options with freshly squeezed juices and hot drinks.

-We went for the essential breakfast, full of pastries and bread roles, meats and cheeses, and jams and butter.
+We went for the essential breakfast, full of pastries and bread rolls, meats and cheeses, and jams and butter.

 Learn the History of Chocolate